Window Air Conditioner Size Calculator

 Enter the length and width of your room to find the right sized window air conditioner to comfortably cool your space.
 Our calculator will recommend the number of BTUs needed to cool your room and will recommend an air conditioner that is the right size.

 Window Air Conditioner BTU Estimate:

-How to Find the Window AC Unit Size Needed For Your Room
+How to Calculate the Window AC Unit Size You Need

 Factors to Consider When Sizing an Air Conditioner

 There are many factors to consider when sizing a window air conditioner.
 The main factor is the size of the room.

 The size of the room is the main factor in choosing a window air conditioner size.
 A larger room will naturally require more energy to cool and more airflow in CFM than a smaller room.

 Window AC Size Chart

 The chart below from Energy Star shows how many BTUs are needed for a given room size.